 Regular bank transfers to South African gambling sites usually take:

-- International withdrawals: Up to 7 business days
+- International withdrawals: can take up to 7 business days

 Fee Structures Across Different Banks